Conference Paper: The Death of “Industry Standard”

 Abstract:

+For the past few decades, one particular audio software company has positioned itself as the “industry standard” through a combination of marketing and a vocal user-base.
 At its most benign, the term “industry standard” is used by corporate entities to demonstrate, maintain, or expand their market share.
-This is an important goal as seen in the recent acquisitions by venture capitalists of media software companies Native Instruments, Izotope, Brainworx, Plugin Alliance, and Avid, the makers of Pro Tools.
-This is also demonstrated by venture capitalists’ pursuit of other software companies such as Ableton, and for that matter, Ableton purchasing Cycling ’74, the makers of Max/MSP.
+This is an important goal as seen in the recent acquisitions by venture capitalists of major media software companies.

 Links to the full article (free):